Bhavya0304/TicTacToe-GUI-CPP/README.md

 ## for Windows

 <pre>
-First Download WxWidget header files, development files and Release DLLs from link https://www.wxwidgets.org/downloads/ Then Extract in WxWdidget folder that we will use as main WxWdidget build folder.
+First Download WxWidget header files, development files and Release DLLs from link <a href="https://www.wxwidgets.org/downloads/">https://www.wxwidgets.org/downloads/<a> <br>
+Then Extract in WxWdidget folder that we will use as main WxWdidget build folder. <br>
-Change the compileinwindows.bat file as per location of WxWdidget folder and Hurry! double click on compileinwindows.bat file to compile using g++ compiler.
+Change the compileinwindows.bat file as per location of WxWdidget folder and Hurry! double click on compileinwindows.bat file to compile using g++ compiler. <br>
 </pre>

 ## For Unix based system like Ubuntu